Linear Non-Gaussian Component Analysis via Maximum Likelihood: Simulations: Spatio-temporal Signals and

-By inspecting the images and loadings associated with the median $PMSE(\hat{\bS},\bS)$ for each method in the LCA scenario, we see that D-FastICA recovers a spurious component when $Q^*=3$; PCA+Infomax and PCA+ProDenICA generally fail to unmix features; and Logis-LCA and Spline-LCA are highly accurate (Figure \ref{fig:simFMRI123_LCA}).
-It is notable that estimates from PCA+Infomax and PCA+ProDenICA were sensitive to the choice of $Q^*$, as when $Q^*<Q$, an estimated latent component resembled a union of components two and three.
-In PCA+ProDenICA, the loadings for the estimated component were highly correlated with component three ($r=0.75$), which mistakenly suggests components two and three are functionally connected.
-For $Q^*=3$, the features in the estimated component one are faintly visible in PCA+Infomax whereas component one was not recovered by PCA+ProDenICA.
-In contrast, Logis-LCA and Spline-LCA clearly separated components for all $Q^*$, such that when $Q^*<3$, the recovered components were accurate estimates of a subset of the true ($Q=3$) components.
+By inspecting the images and loadings associated with the median $PRMSE(\hat{\bS},\bS)$ for each method in the LNGCA scenario, we see that D-FastICA recovers a spurious component when $Q^*=3$; PCA+Infomax and PCA+ProDenICA generally fail to unmix features; and Logis-LCA and Spline-LCA are highly accurate (Figure \ref{fig:simFMRI123_LCA}).
+Boxplots for D-FastICA indicate higher $PRMSE$ than Logis-LCA or Spline-LCA for $Q^*=3$ and $Q^*=4$ (Figure \ref{fig:MSE_simFMRI}), and the third component was typically not recovered for $Q^*=3$ (Figure \ref{fig:simFMRI123_LCA}).
+This suggests a deflationary approach to estimating LNGCA may be inaccurate.
+In contrast, Logis-LCA and Spline-LCA recovered the components in all simulations (Figure \ref{fig:MSE_simFMRI}).
+It is notable that estimates from PCA+Infomax, PCA+ProDenICA, and D-FastICA were sensitive to the choice of $Q^*$, whereas Logis-LCA and Spline-LCA were robust (Figures \ref{fig:simFMRI123_LCA}, \ref{fig:MSE_simFMRI}).

-For the noisy-ICA scenario, the features recovered by Logis-LCA most closely resembled the truth (Figure \ref{fig:simFMRI123_NoisyICA}).
-Features from component two were again faintly visible in component three for $Q^*=2$ in both PCA+Infomax and PCA+ProDenICA, again indicating inadequate unmixing of the networks.
-As seen in the LCA scenario, D-FastICA recovered a spurious component for $Q^*=3$, but accurately estimated component three for $Q^*=4$.
-Spline-LCA was sensitive to the assumption on the rank of the noise, as it failed to recover component one, although it was quite accurate for components two and three.
-Spatial correlations in the noise appear to result in spurious disk-like features, which were detected in Spline-LCA and D-FastICA.
+For the noisy-ICA scenario, the features recovered by Logis-LCA most closely resembled the truth (Figure \ref{fig:simFMRI123_NoisyICA}) and Logis-LCA generally outperformed other methods (Figure \ref{fig:MSE_simFMRI}).
+Features from component two were again faintly visible in component three for $Q^*=2$ in both PCA+Infomax and PCA+ProDenICA, again indicating inadequate unmixing of the sources.
+As seen in the LNGCA scenario, D-FastICA recovered a spurious component for $Q^*=3$, but accurately estimated component three in the majority of simulations when $Q^*=4$.
+Spline-LCA typically failed to recover component one for $Q^*=3$, although it was quite accurate for components two and three.
+Spatial correlations in the noise can result in spurious disk-like features, which were estimated in D-FastICA for both scenarios and by Spline-LCA in the noisy-ICA scenario.
 For the simulation associated with the median error, an accurate estimate of component one was associated with a local maxima in Spline-LCA, but the spurious component had a higher likelihood.
-The component was recovered in some simulations, and the lower quartile of the PMSE error was accurate (Figure A1).
+The true component was recovered in some simulations (Figure \ref{fig:MSE_simFMRI}).

-\section{Data Visualization and Dimension Reduction}
+\section{\smaller Data Visualization and Dimension Reduction}